hkaramian/RobustVideoMatting-For-Nuke/README.md

 If you use node input, it will make a png seq precomp first.
 For feeding directly a file, you need to have it as .mp4 or png sequence.
 Once job get done, roto matte node will be created.
 Input precomp and result will be saved in "KM_RVM_Data" folder beside your nuke project.
+Chunk size : Number of frames for parallel process.
+Play with this number to get better result base on your hardware

 <img src="documentation/images/KM_RVM.jpg">